-The management of these risks is carried out by the Trustee under policies approved by the Board of Directors.
+The management of these risks is carried out by the Trustee under the policies approved by the Board of Directors.
 The Board of Directors approves written policies covering overall risk management.
 Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risk inherent in investments approved by the investors.

-The Fund, operating as a Feeder Fund, intends to achieve for its Participants long term capital growth by investing in a Target Fund that invests in stocks in the technology sector.
-It aims to provide excess return over the MSCI AC World Information Technology Index.
+The Fund, operating as a Feeder Fund, aims to achieve for its participants investment returns that track the total return of the MSCI World Health Care Index.
 Pursuant to the existing BSP rules and regulations, as a Feeder Fund, this Fund is mandated to invest at least 90% of its assets in a single collective investment scheme.